Art that Matters to the Planet: Beyond Beauty

 ABOUT GUEST JUROR HEEYOUNG KIM

-Growing up in an environment where plants were used as medicine, Heeyoung Kim’s connection to the plant world goes beyond the ‘pretty look’.
-Her art communicates the profound purposes of plants intertwined with other lives in functioning ecosystems, urging the viewers to see the world around them with deeper appreciation.
-Her works have been exhibited in prestigious galleries and institutions and included in public and private collections, including Transylvania Florilegium.
-Her renderings of native flora and fauna received Gold Medal (Royal Horticultural Society, London, 2012) and Best In Show (American Society of Botanical Artists/Horticultural Society of New York, 2012), among others.
+Growing up in an environment where plants were used as medicine, Heeyoung Kim developed a connection to the plant world that goes beyond mere aesthetics.
+Her art communicates the profound purpose of plants intertwined with other lives in functioning ecosystems, urging viewers to see the world around them with deeper appreciation.
+Her works have been exhibited in prestigious galleries and institutions and are included in public and private collections, including the Transylvania Florilegium.
+Her renderings of native flora and fauna received a Gold Medal (Royal Horticultural Society, London, 2012) and Best in Show (American Society of Botanical Artists/Horticultural Society of New York, 2012), among others.

 Headshot credit: ©Indre Cantero 2024